 Mauritius welcomes Expats, and it has the visas and residency permits to show it

 Your tropical island fantasy can become your reality.
 Thousands of Expats have moved to Mauritius and love their new life.
-Expat feedback agrees with the US Department of State assessment.
+Expat feedback agrees with the US Department of State assessment as a safe place to live.
 The State Department ranks the country at the safest level for travel.

 The Mauritius government recognizes the value that Expats bring to the local economy.
 They have created an immigration policy to encourage people to move to the country.

-There are immigration programs to suit everyone, from student visas to retiree residency permits.
+There are immigration programs to suit everyone, from student visas, work permits, to retiree residency permits.
 Entrepreneurs, investors, and working professionals all have programs that fit the bill.

 Enjoyed this article?
 Save it to Pinterest